Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Conclusion

-Although perhaps not many cars have suffered the indignity of radiused wheel openings, many certainly have rust in this area.
-I chose to fix it rather than replace the panel.
+Although perhaps not many cars have suffered the indignity of radiused wheel openings, certainly many of them have rust in these areas.
+I chose to fix them rather than replace the panels.
 Would make the same choice again?
 Would I use the 67 Chevelle patch panels again?
 With this particular car, probably not.
 My quarters had quite a bit of other damage.
 That made for a lot of work which could have been avoided with skins.

-Just doing the wheel opening itself required a lot, A LOT, of shaping and modification.
+Just doing the wheel openings themselves required a lot, a LOT, of shaping and modification.
 This repair is not for novices.
-Plus, if you want to use the original Pontiac wheel opening trim it won't fit.
+Plus, if you want to use the original Pontiac wheel opening trim will not fit.

-I chronicled the replacement of the driver and passenger quarter panels for Lemans #1.
+I replaced both the driver and passenger quarter panels for Lemans #1.
 That was in no way easy, either.
-It's probably a little bit faster and required less body work.
+In the end it was probably a little bit faster and required less overall body work.
 But quarter panels aren't cheap, and they're not easy to install.

 No comments: